IvoryC/BioLockJ/mkdocs/user-guide/docs/GENERATED/biolockj.module.report.r/R_PlotMds.md

 `R_PlotMds.imageTag`<br>

 ## Citation
-BioLockJ v1.3.18
-Module created by Mike Sioda and developed by Ivory Blakley
+Module created by Mike Sioda and developed by Ivory Blakley.